restorecommerce/identity-srv/README.md

 ## gRPC Interface

-This microservice exposes the following gRPC endpoints for User and Person resource.
+This microservice exposes the following gRPC endpoints for User resource.

 ### User
 A User resource.